YukihoAA/waifu2x_snowshell/README.md

 SnowShell used C++ and Win32API.

 # Usage
-Just drag & drop your image file in to shell! <br/>
+Just drag & drop your image files in to shell! <br/>
-To change your conversion setting, select option at menubar.
+To change your conversion setting, select option at menubar. <br/>
+Snowshell supports multiple conversion.

 # License
 SnowShell is MIT-License.